Husain Mohammad Jafri

 Syed Husain Mohammad Jafri was a Pakistani historian.
+He obtained two doctoral degrees in history, the first from the University of Lucknow, and the other from the University of London.
 He served as the chairman of the Pakistan Study Centre, University of Karachi.
 He died in January 2019.
 He was the author of The Origins and Early Development of Shi'a Islam.